droosma/blog/content/post/first-opentelemetry-exporter/index.md

   - gomod: go.opentelemetry.io/collector/receiver/otlpreceiver v0.88.0
 ```

-> *As I'm using a `devcontainer` to work on this project, there is an issue with the configuration of `output_path`, if you want to change it check out the section on `output_path` below. [^1]*
+> *Note: Working with a `devcontainer` for this project raised an `output_path` configuration issue.
+To modify it, refer to the `output_path` section below. [^1]*

-you can now build the custom collector by running the following command.
+Now, build the custom collector using:

 ```bash
 builder --config=otelcol-builder.yaml
 ```

-This will create a `otelcol-custom` binary in the `/tmp/dist` folder.
-You can now run this binary to start the custom collector.
+This produces a `otelcol-custom` binary in the `/tmp/dist` directory.
+Running this binary initiates the custom collector.
+However, it requires a configuration file first.
+I named this `config.yaml` and stored it next to the `otelcol-builder.yaml` in my repository's root.
+Starting with just the `debug` exporter makes it simpler to confirm the custom collector's functionality.
-But before we can run the custom collector we will need to create a configuration file for it.
-I chose to store this file as `config.yaml` in the root of my repository.
-I started out with just the `debug` exporter, as this is the easiest way to see if the custom collector is working.

 ```yaml
 receivers: